Navigation information

 Range lights

-The range lights at the entrance to the Port of Hirtshals lie in the direction 166°.
+The range lights at the entrance to Port of Hirtshals lie in the direction 166°.
 The range lights are furnished with red-painted triangle top markings, which at night appear as luminous triangles.

 See also official pilot manuals.